NISH1001/bits-and-paradoxes/README.md

 1. [Requirements volatility is the core problem of software engineering](https://stackoverflow.blog/2020/02/20/requirements-volatility-is-the-core-problem-of-software-engineering/)

 2. [Why are we so bad at software engineering?](https://www.bitlog.com/2020/02/12/why-are-we-so-bad-at-software-engineering/)
-> Partly because it's partly non-deterministic.
+> Partly because it's obscured and non-deterministic.
 > "Non-deterministic" in a sense, a simple change can have unforeseen consequences and inherent bugs.
 > Also the goals keep on changing constantly.
+> Problems with scaling, keeping with temporal values and such.

 #### Unix Ultimate
 1. [Unix Toolbox](http://cb.vu/unixtoolbox.xhtml)